Vitamin C injection 2ml Ampoule 500mg

 Vitamin C Injection 2ml 500mg Ascorbic acid ampoule

-Use: For treatment of vitamin C deficiency and prevention of scurvy.
 Use of this product should be done under professional supervision and consultation with your doctor.

 500mg/2ml (250mg per ml)